abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Object mapping
 ---

-We said that, a functor contains a mapping between the categories' objects, and we used the word "mapping" to avoid misusing the word "function" which is a term that has a precise meaning since chapter 1.
-In this particular case, however, it wouldn't be a misuse - the mapping between the categories' objects is just a regular old function.
+In the definition above we use the word "mapping" to avoid misusing the word "function" for something that isn't exactly a function.
+But in this particular case, calling the mapping a function would barely be a misuse - if we forget about morphisms and treat the source and target categories as sets, the object mapping is nothing but a regular old function.

 ![Functor for objects](functor_objects.svg)

-Or more formally, the object mapping of the functor is a function between the two categories' *underlying sets*, and underlying set of a category being the set of its objects.
-With the definition of a function being the following:
+A more formal definition of object mapping involves the concept of an *underlying set* of a category: Given a category $A$, the underlying set of $A$ is a set that has the objects of $A$ as elements.
+Utilizing this concept, we say that the object mapping of a functor between two categories is *a function between their underlying sets*.
+The definition of a function is still the same:

 > A function is a relationship between two sets that matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the *target set* of the function.

 Morphism mapping
 ---

-The other mapping that forms the functor is not so straightforward - it is a mapping between the categories' morphisms.
-This mapping resembles a function as well, but with the added requirement that each morphism with a given source and target must be mapped to a morphism with a corresponding source and target, as per the object mapping.
+The second mapping that forms the functor is a mapping between the categories' morphisms.
+This mapping resembles a function as well, but with the added requirement that each morphism in $A$ a given source and target must be mapped to a morphism with the corresponding source and target in $B$, as per the object mapping.

 ![Functor for morphisms](functor_morphisms.svg)

-A more formal definition of a morphism mapping involves the concept of the *homomorphism set* - this is a set that contains all morphisms that go between given two objects in a given category.

-Utilizing this concept, we can say that a mapping between the morphisms of the two categories is actually a set of the functions between their respective homomorphism sets.
+A more formal definition of a morphism mapping involves the concept of the *homomorphism set*: this is a set that contains all morphisms that go between given two objects in a given category.
+When utilizing this concept, we say that a mapping between the morphisms of two categories consists of a *set of functions between their respective homomorphism sets*.

 ![Functor for morphisms](functor_morphisms_formal.svg)

-Note how the concepts of *homomorphism set* and of *underlying set* allowed us to "escape" to set theory when defining categorical concepts.
+Note how the concepts of *homomorphism set* and of *underlying set* allowed us to "escape" to set theory when defining categorical concepts and define everything using functions.

 Functor laws
 ---

-So these are the two mappings that constitute a functor.
-But not every such pair of mappings is a functon.
+So these are the two mappings (one between objects and one between morphisms) that constitute a functor.
+But not every pair of such two mappings is a functon.
 As we said, in addition to existing, the mappings should *preserve the structure* of the source category into the target category.

-To describe the structure of a category we revisit the definition from chapter 2:
+To see what that means, we revisit the definition of a category from chapter 2:

 > A category is a collection of *objects* (we can think of them as points) and *morphisms* (arrows) that go from one object to another, where:
 > 1. Each object has to have the identity morphism.